 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I have worked with Attention Deficit and Attention Deficit Hyperactivity Disorder elementary students in the Clear Creek Independent School District (League City, Texas) as a substitute teacher-of-the-day.
-I worked for a full Fall and Spring session substituting as the Teacher-of-Record in a group of 18 different elementaries serving Grades K-5 plus Specials.
+I worked for a full Fall and Spring session substituting as the Teacher-of-Record in a group of 18 different public elementary schools serving Grades K-5 plus Specials.
 I consulted the school district via computer each weekday, deciding which grade level and class to assist.
 Sometimes, I had five choices, other times, two.
-I have worked with all levels of elementary pupils, including classes with 24 or 35 students, and Specials Rooms with 5-8 students and special assistants assigned to help one student in particular.
+I have worked with all levels of elementary pupils, including classes with 24 or 35 students, and Specials Rooms with 5-8 students.

-As a tutor, I will ask the students to write something, read something, and express their opinions about their favorite topics in order to get to know them as unique individuals with different assessment needs.
-Then, I will prepare a coaching plan to help them.
+As a tutor, I ask the students to write something, read something, and express their opinions about their favorite topics, one method of getting to know them as unique individuals with different assessment needs.
+Then, I prepare a coaching plan to help them.
 If they are enrolled in public or parochial schools, I can help them with their learning tasks outside of class or explain their classroom work to them in different ways to see how they learn different subjects effectively.
 If they get frustrated easily, I am very patient and considerate.
-I will quietly ask them to take a time-out and think about what I can do to help them learn to get past their frustration, encouraging them to apply their excess energy to constructive learning patterns.
-I will encourage them to do their best, even if they cannot understand or reason the right answer yet.
-I will attempt to fathom which multiple intelligence tactics work best for them (Is their verbal ability stronger than their kinesthetic learning aptitude, for instance?).
+I quietly ask them to take a time-out and think about what I can do to help them learn to get past their frustration, encouraging them to apply their excess energy to constructive learning patterns.
+I encourage them to do their best, even if they cannot understand or reason the right answer yet.
+I attempt to fathom which multiple intelligence tactics work best for them (Is their verbal ability stronger than their kinesthetic learning aptitude, for instance?).